-Mark Your Calendar - The Independent
+MARK YOUR CALENDAR - The Independent

 Patrick Brady lecture, “Over-Engineered Antelope, Missing Bones & Other Geologic Mysteries,” FEBRUARY 25 at 1 p.m. at the Manzano Mountain Arts Building in Mountainair.

+Meditation workshop for people from any meditation tradition or no tradition at all, FEBRUARY 25 from 2 to 3:45, and then to 5 p.m., at the Wat Center in Albuquerque. $2 donation.
+Info, Jay Cutts, 281-0684.

+Pipeline training for first responders, MARCH 7 at the Moriarty Civic Center at 5:30 p.m.
+Register online at dgpnm.com.

-Community Writing Contest deadline MARCH 17 for residents of the East Mountains and Estancia Valley.
+Community Writing Contest deadline MARCH 17.
+Residents of the East Mountains and Estancia Valley.
 Categories for youth and adults.
 To learn more, call the Moriarty Library at 505-832-2513 or email communitywritingcontest@gmail.com.

+Meditation workshop for people from any meditation tradition or no tradition at all, MARCH 18 from 2 to 3:45, and then to 5 p.m., at the Wat Center in Albuquerque. $2 donation.
+Info, Jay Cutts, 281-0684.

+Meditation workshop for people from any meditation tradition or no tradition at all, APRIL I5 from 2 to 3:45, and then to 5 p.m., at the Wat Center in Albuquerque. $2 donation.
+Info, Jay Cutts, 281-0684.

 Authors for Literacy, annual event at the Moriarty Civic Center APRIL 22, sponsored by the Moriarty Community Library and the Read “Write” Adult Literacy Program.
 Booth space $10.
 For info email moriartyauthorsevent@gmail.com.